jaruizes/jaruizes.github.io/_posts/2018-05-11-docker_in_practice_for_dummies.md

 ---
-author: jaruizes
 layout: post
 title:  "Docker in practice for dummies (I)"
-date: 2018-05-11 14:30
+date:   2018-05-11 14:30 +0300
-category : Docker
-comments: false
-imagefeature: docker/docker-logo.png
+image: "/images/docker/docker-logo.png"
+description: "In this post I'm not going to talk about containers technology and differences between Docker and Virtual Machines I think that there is a lot of documentation about that."
-tags:
+tags:   [Docker]
-    - docker
 ---

 In this post I'm not going to talk about containers technology and differences between Docker and Virtual Machines I think that there is a lot of documentation about